Dhruva-Ananth/RF-PCB-Design-Rules/Architecture Development/ArchitectureDevelopment.md

 1. **Don’t** go deep in the specifications, keep it superficial and integrated.
 Make sure various systems correlate with each other that is the only thing to do, all of this without diving too deep into the specs.
 2. **Don’t** try to be rigid with the interfaces, always a good option to use generic and futuristic designs.
 You should never, in the future, feel some extra feature should have been added.

+Choose the components wisely according to their availability, costing and lead times.
+Smaller Footprints, lesser extra components needed, low power consumption and regular packages such as QFN, DIP are suggested, take inputs of special requirements from their eval board.
+Much information will be available on the eval kits and they will serve as a potential mark on how the IC shall behave when operated.